 Our Adult Social Care team is still available to support you with your social care needs during the COVID-19 pandemic.

-- complete care and support needs assessments and of eligibility for social care
+- complete care and support needs assessments and assess your eligibility for social care.

 - ensure care and support planning